shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/link.md

 Run the downloaded installer and follow the instructions.
 **At this time, check "TwinCAT XAE Shell install" and uncheck "Visual Studio Integration".**

-After installation, reboot the PC, and then run `C:/TwinCAT/3.1/System/win8settick.bat` with administrator privileges, and reboot again.
+After installation, reboot the PC, run `C:/TwinCAT/3.1/System/win8settick.bat` with administrator privileges, and reboot again.

 Finally, copy `dist/AUTDServer/AUTD.xml` in the SDK to `C:/TwinCAT/3.1/Config/Io/EtherCAT`.